Call or Text: (802) 625-0201

 Judgment of program similarity is determined in the Registrar's Office based on criteria provided by the appropriate academic division at Champlain College, and judgments are made at the College's discretion.
 Credit hours for transferred courses are given full value, but grades are not transferred to a student's permanent Champlain College record and do not become part of a student's cumulative grade point average at Champlain College.

 For more information, please contact the Registrar's Office.

 Champlain is a test-optional school.
 What does that mean to you as an applicant?
 If you would like us to consider your standardized test scores, by all means, feel free to include them with your submitted application.
-Conversely, if you would rather us consider your application without them, we are happy to do that as well.
-Learn more...
+If you would rather us consider your application without them, we are happy to do that as well.

-Want a sneak peak inside the Library (or as we call it the Miller Information Commons)?
+Want a sneak peek inside our library, Miller Information Commons?
 How about our classrooms, Centers of Experience, labs, and study spaces?
 Maybe you want to explore our residence halls.
-You can do it all, plus see highlights our wonderful city, Burlington, Vermont, in our excellent virtual tour.
+You can do it all—and see highlights of our wonderful city of Burlington, Vermont—in our excellent virtual tour.
 Launch the Champlain V-tour now.

 Fill out our request info form and we’ll send you stickers and other cool Champlain stuff.

 Join our Financial Aid Director for an informative session on financial aid and paying for college on Dec.
 7.

 Our majors will help you land in one of the country’s hottest career fields.
 See all majors and minors.